-NSU is required by law to maintain the privacy of your health information and to provide you with this Notice of our duties and privacy practices.
-We are required to abide by terms of this Notice as may be amended from time to time.
-We reserve the right to change the terms of this Notice and to make the new Notice provisions effective for all PHI that we maintain.
-We will post a copy of the current Notice of Privacy Practices in each of our health care centers/ clinics.
-The Notice of Privacy Practices will contain under Section VIII the effective date.
-In addition, each time you register for services at NSU for treatment or health care services, you may request a copy of the current notice in effect.
+NSU Lab is required by law to maintain the privacy of your health information and to provide you with this notice of our duties and privacy practices.
+We are required to abide by terms of this notice as may be amended from time to time.
+We reserve the right to change the terms of this notice and to make the new notice provisions effective for all PHI that we maintain.

+Please review this site periodically to ensure that you are aware of any such updates.
+The notice of privacy practices will contain, under Section VIII, the effective date.